Protein: Seafood, Salmon

 Serving the Maple Bourbon Hot Smoked Salmon

-Once your salmon reaches 135 degrees you are good to go for a perfect hot smoked salmon with a moist center.
+Once your salmon reaches an internal temperature of 135 degrees you are good to go for a perfect hot smoked salmon with a moist center.
 This is the way we prefer it when we are serving it warm as a main dish.

 You may also choose to continue smoking the salmon longer.
-This will result in a smokier, stronger tasting smoked salmon.
+This will result more of a smoky flavor and a stronger tasting smoked salmon.
 When serving as an appetizer we will often smoke an additional 2-3 hours, basting with syrup each hour.
 This will result in a firmer, drier salmon that is perfect as a finger food appetizer or over crackers and cream cheese.
 The salmon will also keep for about a week in the refrigerator.
+Leftovers are perfect for making a smoked salmon dip or salmon spread.

 📖 Recipe